huangsam/dotfiles/README.md

 ### Git settings

-The `.gitconfig` has tons of aliases and defaults.
+The `.gitconfig` has tons of useful aliases and defaults.

 - Run `cp .gitconfig ~/.gitconfig`
 - Add `user.name` and `user.email` to `~/.gitconfig`